AlejandroRV02/intelimetrica-test/README.md

 ** Clarification: Even though the app name indicates that the API was build using Flask, it was not.

-FINAL NOTE: If the API is tested from /api/docs, apparently this endpoint there's conflict, but if is testes from the Post Man collection or even from the browser there's no problem.
+FINAL NOTE: If the API is tested from /api/docs, apparently this endpoint GET /restaurants/{id} has conflict, but if is tested from the Post Man collection or even from the browser there's no problem.

 # Tools